 When it comes to family planning, there are so many choices that may be difficult to determine which one may be right for you and your partner.
 We believe in more than merely treating patients—we believe in empowering them through education.
 We’re dedicated to providing the guidance needed to discover which options are most effective for your family planning goals.
 That’s why we’ve provided the following important information.
 Whether you need fertility treatment or information on the most effective forms of birth control, schedule an appointment with us today so we can start this journey with you.

-IUDs are trending, as they are slowly becoming one of the most popular forms of birth control in America.
+Updated October 2021 IUDs are trending, as they are slowly becoming one of the most popular forms of birth control in America.
 This is mainly due to the convenience of not having to worry about birth control for up to 10 years.
-However, many women may still wonder how does an IUD work?
-We’ve got all the information […]
+However, many women may still wonder: How does an IUD work?
+We’ve got […]

 The struggle and heartbreak of infertility affects millions of Americans each year.
 Did you know that 12 percent of American women between the ages of 15 and 44 have difficulty getting pregnant or carrying a pregnancy to term?
 (Centers for Disease Control) There is no one simple cure for infertility.
 Treatment depends upon a wide […]